DINESHARRIR/git-practice/README.md

 - git remote -v = list all the remote repositories
 - git push -u remotename branch = push our branch to the remote repository and set upstream for the branch(which means if you push to remote repository in future you can use git push
 -git fetch = fetch the changes from the remote repository
+- git pull = to pull and merge automatically

 # Merging
 merging means to bring changes from one branch to another